The Ultimate Guide to Medical Assisting

 Hospitals, clinics and treatment centers have always employed personnel to support doctors and nurses and perform administrative tasks.
-Today, Medical Assistants make up a huge portion of the positions in the American healthcare industry—and demand for them is still growing at 29% through 2026 (Bureau of Labor Statistics).
+Today, Medical Assistants make up a huge portion of the positions in the American healthcare industry — and demand for them is still growing at 29% through 2026 (U.S. Bureau of Labor Statistics).

 Medical Assistants can execute administrative tasks like billing, scheduling appointments and assisting with insurance claims.
 They also carry out basic medical tasks, like taking vital signs, recording medical history and helping out during examinations.

 What’s the difference between a Medical Assistant and a Nursing Assistant?

 There are a lot of positions in the healthcare field, so it’s easy to get them confused.
 One thing’s for sure—a Medical Assistant does NOT do the same job as a Nursing Assistant, or CNA.
 While both help out with the daily tasks related to patient care in healthcare facilities, Medical Assistants tend to perform a more administrative role, and often are tasked with more responsibility.

 Medical Assistants are able to do things like administer injections, assist with medications and record patient health information.
 They work closely with doctors and nurses, and can perform a wide variety of jobs.